conversationai/perspectiveapi/api_reference.md

 `requestedAttributes[name].scoreType`      | *(optional)* The score type returned for this model attribute.
 Currently, only "PROBABILITY" is supported.
 Probability scores are in the range `[0,1]`.
 `requestedAttributes[name].scoreThreshold` | *(optional)* The API won't return scores that are below this threshold for this model attribute.
 By default, all scores are returned.
 `spanAnnotations`        | *(optional)* A boolean value that indicates if the request should return spans that describe the scores for each part of the text (currently done at per sentence level).
 Defaults to false.
 `languages`              | *(optional)* A list of [ISO 631-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) two-letter language codes specifying the language(s) that `comment` is in (for example, "en", "es", "fr", "de", etc).
 If unspecified, the API will autodetect the comment language.
-If language detection fails, the API returns an error. *Note:* Currently, all alpha models only support English, Spanish, and French.
-There is no simple way to use the API across Alpha models and experimentally supported languages.
+If language detection fails, the API returns an error. *Note:* Currently, all production models only support English, Spanish, and French.
+There is no simple way to use the API across languages with production support and languages with experimental support only.
 `doNotStore`             | *(optional)* Whether the API is permitted to store `comment` and `context` from this request.
 Stored comments will be used for future research and community model building purposes to improve the API over time.
 We also plan to provide dashboards and automated analysis of the comments submitted, which will apply only to those stored.
 Defaults to **false** (request data may be stored). **Important note:** This should be set to true if data being submitted is private (i.e. not publicly accessible), or if the data submitted contains content written by someone under 13 years old.
 `clientToken`            | *(optional)* An opaque token that is echoed back in the response.
 `sessionId`              | *(optional)* An opaque session id.
 This should be set for authorship experiences by the client side so that groups of requests can be grouped together into a session.
 This should not be used for any user-specific id.
 This is intended for abuse protection and individual sessions of interaction.